Dove6/tbd-workshop-1/tasks-phase1.md

 ![img.png](doc/figures/destroy.png)

-1. Authors:
+1. Authors: ✅

-   ***enter your group nr***
+   **Group no. 1**

-   ***link to forked repo***
+   **The forked repo is available here: https://github.com/Dove6/tbd-workshop-1**

-2. Follow all steps in README.md.
+3. Follow all steps in README.md. ✅

-3. Select your project and set budget alerts on 5%, 25%, 50%, 80% of 50$ (in cloud console -> billing -> budget & alerts -> create buget; unclick discounts and promotions&others while creating budget).
+4. Select your project and set budget alerts on 5%, 25%, 50%, 80% of 50$ (in cloud console -> billing -> budget & alerts -> create buget; unclick discounts and promotions&others while creating budget). ✅

   ![img.png](doc/figures/discounts.png)

-5. From avaialble Github Actions select and run destroy on main branch.
+5. From avaialble Github Actions select and run destroy on main branch. ✅

-7. Create new git branch and:
+7. Create new git branch and: 🔄
-    1. Modify tasks-phase1.md file.
+    1. Modify tasks-phase1.md file. ✅

-    2. Create PR from this branch to **YOUR** master and merge it to make new release.
+    2. Create PR from this branch to **YOUR** master and merge it to make new release. 🔄

     ***place the screenshot from GA after succesfull application of release***